hayeah/sike-react-course/create-project/index.md

 + Use `npm init` to create `ilovereact` project.
 + Create a new git repo.
++ Use .gitignore to avoid adding junk into the repo.
 + Push the git repo to GitHub.
++ Use GitHub pages to host static websites.

 Resources: